yeruham/the_muezzin-final_test/README.md

 - file **text_analysis** with auxiliary functions which locate how many times a word or sentence appears in the text.
 - class **Classified** responsible for risk calculation method. accepts only two numeric data - 1: length text, 2: num hostile words which were found in the text.
   calculate three things:
-  - **risk percent** - the formula: num of hostile_words divide by one-fifth the length of the text, ranges from zero to one max
+  - **risk percent** - the formula: num of hostile_words divide by tenth the length of the text, ranges from zero to one max
-  - **threshold determination** - the formula: risk_percent greater than 0.5.
+  - **threshold determination** - the formula: risk_percent greater than 0.1.
-  - **danger level** - the formula: "high" for 1 risk_percent, "medium" if risk_percent greater than 0.5, greater than "none" .
+  - **danger level** - the formula: "high" if risk_percent greater than 0.75, "medium" if risk_percent greater than 0.1, less "none" .

 - class **ClassifiedManager** to manage the process, retrieves, classified, updates the elastic.
 - file **main** stores the hostile lists deciphering them and init the ClassifiedManager